God Of War Ragnarok: All Secrets & Easter Eggs

 The Ravenkeeper In Niflheim (Image Captured by Us)

 Another secret boss fight that you might miss in the game is the Ravenkeeper boss fight.
-It is not a matter of it being hidden but the amount of grind that you have to do in order to unlock the boss fight.
-You have to destroy all 48 of Odin’s Ravens in order to start this boss fight at the Raven Tree in Niflheim.
+It is not a matter of it being hidden but the amount of grind that you have to do to unlock the boss fight.
+You have to destroy all 48 of Odin’s Ravens to start this boss fight at the Raven Tree in Niflheim.

 god of war ragnarok secrets